citadelio/westeros/readme.md

  1) composer require laravel/ui --dev

-2) php artisan ui react

-3) npm install
+2) npm install

 this will install all the required packages to enable react.

 then run

-4) npm run dev to start the react application.
+3) npm run dev to start the react application.

 to start the laravel server